machwine/data-mining/README.md

 # data-mining
-Mining Mobike user travel mode relationships the dataset is too big to upload, the dataset is from biendata
+Mining Mobike user travel mode relationships<br>
+the dataset is too big to upload, the dataset is from biendata